Usage & set-up Tips and maintenance

 FIT: The fit of a ROADNOISE vest is important for the total enjoyment of your run.
 Each size has been designed and tested with larger sound devices such as smart phones that fit comfortably at the base of your rib cage. the speakers rest on the front of your shoulders.

 Your Roadnoise Vest is sure to become your favorite running partner.
-Your Roadnoise Vest should hold up to all the rigors of running an provide enjoyment for many miles to come.
-While the speakers can take some pounding and they're weather tolerant, we don't suggest using it for full-contact or water sports.
+Its built to last and will provide enjoyment for many miles to come.
+While the speakers can take some pounding and they're weather tolerant, we don't suggest using it for water sports.

 Maintenance: To keep your Roadnoise Vest sounding great and looking good, remove the speakers and hand wash in mild detergent.
 Bleach will affect the performance to the reflective material, so don't use it.
 Don't wring it out as this will twist the speaker cables.
 It will dry quick enough just by hanging it up.